okeeffed/developer-notes/manual/Design-Patterns/Interpreter.md

 The idea is to have a class for each symbol.
 The syntax tree of a sentence in the language is an instance of the composite pattern and is used to evaluate (intrepret) the sentence for a client.

+## Participants

+- AbstractExpression (declares interpret method common to all nodes)
+- TerminalExpression (interpret terminal symbols in the grammar)
+- NonTerminalExpression (maintains instance variables of type AbstractExpression for nonterminal symbols in grammar)

 ## Example

 ```typescript